Chatswood railway station: History

 Chatswood station opened on 1 January 1890 when the North Shore line opened from Hornsby to St Leonards.
 An island platform was built on 23 May 1900 and a third dock platform brought into use on 12 July 1919.
 There was a small goods yard, similar to the one at St Leonards, on the western side of the station, beyond the northern end of the platforms.
 The dock platform on the eastern side of the station was used for electric parcel-van traffic and also for terminating some services from the city, until these were rescheduled to terminate further along the North Shore line from January 1992.
 It was removed in October 1994.
 Until 1958 there was a tram terminus in Victoria Avenue beside the station.
-The station entrance was later integrated with a shopping centre called The Interchange in the mid-1980s.
+The station entrance was later integrated with a shopping centre called The Interchange in 1988.

+With the construction of the Chatswood to Epping line, it was decided to redevelop the station to accommodate Chatswood's new role as a junction station.
+The original platform 1 was fenced off by early 2005, while the rest of the original platforms (2 & 3), as well as the attached bus interchange and shopping centre were demolished later in that year.

+A new temporary eastern island platform was opened where the original platform 1 was located.
+Construction was under way on the current western island platform, opened in place of the original island platform on 16 October 2006, in which the temporary platform was demolished to make way for the current eastern island platform.
+The current western platforms were initially numbered 1 and 2, until they were renumbered to 3 and 4 when the current eastern platforms opened in 2008.
+City bound trains moved to the eastern platforms (Platform 1) from the renumbered Platform 3.
+The signal cabin that was located at the northern end of the original station building, was saved and preserved as part of the new bus interchange, near Stand A. The Epping to Chatswood rail link then opened on 23 February 2009.